-One of the major challenges in the post-genomic era is to understand the factors that regulate and facilitate gene expression.
-It has become apparent that the regulation of chromatin structure is of paramount importance in not only gene expression but a wide variety of fundamental nuclear processes including DNA replication, repair and recombination.
-The ATP-dependent chromatin remodelling factor ATRX (α thalassaemia/mental retardation X-linked) has emerged as a key player in each of these processes.
-The principal aim of the group is to characterise the ATRX protein which, when mutated, gives rise to a severe X-linked form of syndromal intellectual disability, one feature of which is alpha thalassaemia.
-More recently, we have shown that somatic mutations in this gene give rise to an acquired form of alpha thalassaemia associated with myelodysplasia.
-ATRX mutations are also almost invariantly found in a group of cancers that maintain their telomeres by a telomerase-independent mechanism called the Alternative Lengthening of Telomere (ALT) pathway.
-Work from our lab and others suggest that ATRX plays a variety of key roles at tandem repeat sequences within the genome, including deposition of a histone variant, the maintenance of chromatin marks, prevention of replication fork stalling, and the suppression of the homologous recombination-based ALT pathway of telomere maintenance.
+One of the major challenges in the post-genomic era is to understand how the genome is regulated.
+It has become apparent that chromatin structure is of paramount importance for a wide variety of fundamental nuclear processes including DNA replication, DNA repair and expression of genes encoded by DNA.
+The ATP-dependent chromatin remodelling factor ATRX has emerged as a key player in each of these processes.
+The principal aim of the group is to characterise the ATRX protein and understand its function.
+Children born with mutations in ATRX have a severe X-linked form of syndromal intellectual disability, one feature of which down regulation of alpha globin gene expression (alpha thalassaemia).
+We have also shown that somatic mutations in this gene give rise to an acquired form of alpha thalassaemia associated with myelodysplasia.
+ATRX mutations are also a hallmark of a group of cancers that maintain their telomeres by a telomerase-independent mechanism called the Alternative Lengthening of Telomere (ALT) pathway.
+ATRX with its partner protein DAXX deposit the histone variant H3.3 in a replication independent manner throughout the genome but particularly at tandem repeat sequences such as telomeres.
+Work from our lab and others has shown the importance of this process in maintaining histone modifications associated with epigenetic memory.
+It is also important in maintaining genomic stability; in the absence of ATRX DNA secondary structures abound and these are thought to lead to replicative stress and DNA damage.
 The purpose of our work is to determine the role of this protein in the nucleus and how mutations give rise to seemingly disparate disorders.

 David Clynes, Children with Cancer UK

 Doug Higgs FRS, Weatherall Institute of Molecular Medicine